Icy-Monster/Screen-Sharing-in-Roblox/README.md

 # Screen Sharing in Roblox

-This project is a simple way of doing screen sharing in Roblox, while trying to keep the quality and performance high.
+This project is a simple way of doing screen sharing in Roblox, while trying to keep the quality while being performant.

 It uses 2 main forms of compression: